Skip to main content

 Gross Primary Productivity (GPP)

-Gross Primary Productivity (GPP) refers to the total amount of energy captured by photosynthetic organisms in a given area over a specific time period.
-It represents the total biomass produced through photosynthesis before any energy is used for respiration.
-In this question, GPP is given as 5000 kcal/m²/year, which serves as the starting point for calculating net productivity.
+Gross Primary Productivity (GPP) is the total amount of energy captured by photosynthesis in an ecosystem, measured over a specific area and time period.
+It represents the total energy available before any is used for cellular respiration by producers.
+In this question, GPP is given as 5000 kcal/m2/year.

 Recommended video: